21 reasons you should definitely go to Iceland

 19. It’s a country that’s full of Pride

-Iceland is a great place for gay culture.
-In fact, it was the first country in the world to elect an openly gay Head of State.
 Reykjavik’s Pride celebrations every August always attract a big crowd.
 The open-air concert that closes the festival each year regularly draws an audience of 100,000 people (that’s equivalent to almost a third of the country’s population).
-No matter what time of year you’re visiting, you’ll find that Iceland is very welcoming to LGBT travelers.
+But, no matter what time of year you’re visiting, you’ll find that Iceland is very welcoming to LGBT travelers.

 20. You can explore untouched landscapes